 Given the relatively low interest rate environment and the opportunity to further enhance our capital position and elongate our debt maturity schedule, we have also been active in the capital markets.
-During the third quarter of 2011, we refinanced 601 Lexington Avenue, which was previously financed with a secured loan that matured on May 11, 2011 and was temporarily refinanced using our Unsecured Line of Credit.
+During the third quarter of 2011, we refinanced 601 Lexington Avenue, which was previously financed with a secured loan that matured on May 11, 2011 and was temporarily refinanced using our Operating Partnership's Unsecured Line of Credit.
 The new long-term secured mortgage of approximately \$725 million has a per annum interest rate of 4.75% and matures in April 2022.
-We believe that our strong liquidity, including available cash as of November 1, 2011 of approximately \$1.2 billion, the approximately \$841.2 million of estimated net proceeds from our offering of \$850.0 million of 3.700% senior notes due 2018 that is scheduled to close on November 10, 2011 and availability under our \$750 million Unsecured Line of Credit, provides sufficient capacity to fund the completion of our development pipeline, repay, repurchase or refinance near-term debt maturities and obligations and capital for future investments.
-In addition, during the quarter, Boston Properties, Inc. issued approximately \$44.9 million of common stock under its "at the market" (ATM) equity offering program that provides an additional source of liquidity.
-Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
+We believe that our strong liquidity, including available cash as of November 1, 2011 of approximately \$1.2 billion, the approximately \$841.2 million of estimated net proceeds from our Operating Partnership's offering of \$850.0 million Unsecured Line of Credit, provides sufficient capacity to fund the completion of our development pipeline, repay, repurchase or refinance near-term debt maturities and obligations and capital for future investments.
+In addition, during the quarter, we issued approximately \$44.9 million of common stock under our "at the marker" (ATM) equity offering program that provides an additional source of liquidity.
 We believe the quality of our assets and our strong balance sheet are attractive to lenders' and equity investors' current investment selectivity and should enable us to continue to access multiple sources of capital.